| ..

 be the usual provocative cause of irritation of the vertebral arteries.

-Limousin has pointed out that in young individuals, congenital abnormalities
+Limousin has pointed out that in young individuals, congenital

-pressure is then exerted between the thumb and finger, in a gripping action
+the chin.
+Firm pressure is then exerted between the thumb and

-just below and lateral to the occipital protuberance, at the level of
+protuberance, at the level of

 the lateral masses of the atlas.
-Pain may be produced by the pressure
+Pain may be produced by the

-some cases there will be a feeling of vague faintness.
+tears.
+In some cases there will be a feeling of vague faintness.

 Since